koz/github-repo-search/README.md

     yarn start
     ```

+❕Check the GitHub OAuth token [configuration instructions](#rate-limit) for a better use of the application.

 ## Root Directory Overview

 A quick look at the top-level files and directories you'll see in this project.